Ymit24/too-hot-to-prandtl-control-system/README.md

 ## Project Structure
 _(Here I use a workspace containing multiple crates which is Rust's terminology for a solution with multiple projects, if you're coming from a .NET background, for example.)_

-This project is split between two application across four crates.
+This project is split between two applications across four crates.

 | Crate | Description |
 | ----- | ----------- |